-- 1. To support Scouting activities that are not easy for troops to organize on their own. - 2.
-To strengthen your troop by providing tools for your youth and adult leaders to help Scouts advance.
+1. To support Scouting activities that are not easy for troops to organize on their own.

+2. To strengthen your troop by providing tools for your youth and adult leaders to help Scouts advance.

-THE PROGRAM - Our program is designed to be like the afternoon "open program" traditionally offered at our summer camps, where Scouts can work with troop leadership and staff on individual requirements, building their skills, or simply having fun!
+THE PROGRAM - As much as COVID protocols allow, our program is designed to be like the afternoon "open program" traditionally offered at our summer camps, where Scouts can work with troop leadership and staff on individual requirements, building their skills, or simply having fun!